 Car accidents can leave you with severe physical injuries, but the emotional and mental effects might not be as apparent.
 They can lurk under the surface for years until you receive treatment for them.
-Our Los Angeles car accident attorney explains mental and emotional injuries and how they affect your car accident case.
+Our Los Angeles car accident lawyer explains mental and emotional injuries and how they affect your car accident case.

 Emotional and mental injuries can also be referred to as pain and suffering in a personal injury case.
 When they’re less serious, they may include anxiety, shock, embarrassment, fear, anger, humiliation, mental anguish, and emotional distress.